djwglpuppy/instacoffee/README.md

 #Instant Coffee

-This is just a msimple boilerplate app to help get me started on projects using coffeescript
+This is just a simple boilerplate app to help get me started on projects using coffeescript

 Just grab it and run `npm install`